With the Right Clothes, You Can Do Anything!

 Photos By Shannon Rowan Hall

 Boyce Pryor, manager of Tina’s On the Strand, is obviously passionate about what she does.
-Tina’s is a unique shop that caters to the discriminating, fashion conscience woman.
+TSA’s is a unique shop that caters to the discriminating, fashion conscience woman.
 Customers come from all over Texas to shop at Tina’s.
 They keep coming back because of the friendly, helpful staff, as well as the beautiful fashions.
 The employees love what they do and it shows.
 Besides Boyce, Christina Lewis and Leslie Card serve customers and share their fashion expertise.
 They enjoy educating customers about fashion and helping pick just the right outfit and accessories for each woman.
 They care more about the customer than making the sale.
 A happy customer looks good and feels confident.
 This is the goal of Tina’s.

 Tina’s is ready for spring; new fashions have arrived.
 Spring is all about colors, says Boyce.
 She likes bright and bold with a lot of accessories.
 Sometimes just new accessories, like a new handbag, can dress up an old outfit and make you feel new and different.
 The biggest colors are turquoise, chocolate and lime green, but anything bright is ‘in.’
 You also see bling on just about everything, from shoes to costume jewelry.
 Sequins, crystals, metallics and bright prints are all the rage this year.
 Designers also realize that in a recession everyone is watching what they spend.
 With this in mind, they are paying special attention to detail and design so buyers get the most they can for their money.